p-programming-language/plang/CONTRIBUTE.md

 # Contribute
 Feel free to contribute!
-We really appreciate it
+We greatly appreciate it!
 ## Commit Name
 This can be anything as long as it is clear what the commit chnaged.

+Examples:
-Example: `fix: Fixed issue #12 (Fixed compiler issue)`
+- `fix: Fixed issue #12 (Fixed compiler issue)`
+- `feat: create os() intrinsic function`
 ## Docs and guides
-As of now we dont have any documentation or guides for P feel free to add them, use a the **docs/** folder.
+We currently don't have any documentation or guides for P. Feel free to create some yourself using the **docs/** folder!

 ## File guides
 ### src/
 #### Files
 - code-analysis/
-    - Here lays the tokenizer and parser code
+    - parser/
+        * This is where all parsing and AST code resides
+    - syntax/
+        * This is where anything to do with syntax recognition resides.
+This includes the lexer, keywords, syntax types, etc.
+    - type-checker/
+        * This is where all type checking and binding code resides, including bound AST nodes.
-- compilation/
+- runtime/
-    - Here lays the codegen to compile the P code into assembly (currently just placeholders)
+    * This is where all runtime code resides.
+This includes the interpreter, and all types that the interpreter may use such as functions or classes.

-- lib/
+- utility.ts
-    - Here lays some utilities used by the **tools**
+    - This is where the utilities used by the **tools/** reside.
 - errors.ts
-    - Error handeling
+    - This is where error handling and logging code resides.
 - main.ts
-    - Some testing
+    - This is a placeholder for testing as of right now.

 ### tools/
 #### Adding tools
-When adding a public tool (used by **npm** or **yarn** or any other js runtime) you make a file in **tools/** (please use the tool name in the file name).
-Then add it to the scripts in package.json but also in the "bin" field of the package.json
+When adding a public tool (used by **npm** or **yarn** or any other JS runtime), you create a file in **tools/**.
+Please make sure to name the file the exact name of your tool.
+You will then need to add it to the `scripts` field in the `package.json` as well as the `bin` field.json

-When adding a private tool: Just do the same but dont add it to package.json
+When adding a private tool: Do everything the same, but don't add it to `package.json`

-**If the tool has like a category like *unit-tests* make a folder for it**
+**If the tool has like a category like `unit-tests`, create a folder for it.**
 #### Files
-- comp.ts
+- pint.ts
-    - This is the gpc code
+    - This is the CLI for the P Interpreter (PInt).
     - Info:
-        - Name: gpc
-- p.ts
-    - This is a tool used by the prepl and gpc
-    - Info:
-        - Name: null
-- ppl.ts
-    - This is the package manager for P (currently just placeholder)
-    - Info:
-        - Name: ppl
+        - Name: pint
 - repl.ts
-    - This is a interactive CLI where you can run P directly in the terminal
+    - This is an interactive terminal where you can run P line by line.
     - Info:
         - Name: prepl
+- p.ts
+    - This is a tool used to execute a P string or file.
+Used by `prepl` and `pint`.
 - unit-tests/
-    - Here lays some simple tests to test the lexer and parser to check that everything works as intended
+    - This is where all unit tests reside (via mocha).
+These tests assure that each aspect of the lexer, parser, binder, resolver, type checker, and interpreter works as expected.

 ### tests/
-Here are simple tests written in **p** that automaticlly runs on the test script, when writing new tests just put them in there no need to add them to anywhere.
-Its automaticlly running all the files there.
+Here are simple example files written in P that are executed during unit tests.
+When writing new examples, keep in mind that if any element of P errors during execution, unit tests will fail.